Orra White Hitchcock: Other works

 Hitchcock's first documented published drawing is from an 1818 article by her husband in the periodical Port Folio.
 On rare occasions, she created illustrations for other scientists.
 Hitchcock's last documented work was her symbolic illustrations for her husband's Religious Lectures on Peculiar Phenomena in the Four Seasons, including an emblematic representation of spring and a stylized rainbow.

-Hitchcock raised 6 surviving children, taught them art and science and was Edward Hitchcock's partner in his scientific undertakings.
+Between 1822 and 1836, Orra would have 6 children: Edward Hitchcock (1822–1824), Mary Hitchcock (1824–1899), Catherine Hitchcock (1826–1895), Edward Hitchcock Jr (1828–1911), Unnamed child (1832-1832), Jane Elizabeth Putnam (1833–1894), Charles Henry Hitchcock (1836–1919), and lastly Emily Hitchcock Terry (1838–1921).
+Two of Orra's children during those years would pass away at a young age.
+For her 6 surviving children, Orra would raise them and teach them art and science while being Edward Hitchcock's partner in his scientific undertakings.
 She traveled with her husband in the United States and to England and Europe (in 1850).
-She is the mother of geologist Charles Henry Hitchcock (1836–1919) and physical education and hygiene pioneer Edward Hitchcock, Jr. (1828–1911).
+Orra's children would later go into fields such as geology, physical education and hygiene pioneering, botany and illustration, etc.

 Edward acknowledged his wife's essential contributions to his work in the dedication of The Religion of Geology, citing her drawings as more powerful than his pen.

-Orra White Hitchcock died at 67 on May 26, 1863 from consumption.
+Orra White Hitchcock died at 67 on May 26, 1863, from consumption.

 Though she was not a trained professional, Hitchcock's scientific intellect and the artistic ability to visually transcribe key scientific principles and natural phenomena, flora and fauna, enabled her to make substantial contributions to the understanding of geology and botany in the first half of the nineteenth century in the United States.

 While published illustrations exist, only a small number of Hitchcock's original works survives.
 The Amherst College Archives and Special Collections has the most extensive documentation of her life and work, in the Edward and Orra White Hitchcock Papers and copies of all of Edward Hitchcock's scientific publications.